-Homeowners or their family members who are injured, disabled, or elderly often require accessibility upgrades to ensure their homes are safe and working well for them.
+Homeowners or their family members who are injured, have a disabling condition or are older often require accessibility upgrades to ensure their homes are safe and working well for them.
 These projects often include making doorways wider, adding ramps, putting in handrails, and more.

 Federal Disability Grants for Home Improvements

-There are several federal grants that can help you cover the costs of disability-related home upgrades.
+Several federal grants can help you cover the costs of home upgrades if you have a disabling condition.
 These grants are money you don't have to pay back.

 Grants for Veterans